 Cardamom alone is extremely popular in Nordic countries, so it’s no surprise that cardamom bread is among the favorite pastries.
 They eat it throughout the whole year, served with tea or coffee.
 It can be in various shapes, from simple round to braided loaf and everything in between.

 The dough is basic, flour, sugar, butter, and warm milk for softness, and yeast for puffiness.
 Ground cardamom then gives it a piny and fruity note, making it trés aromatic.
 You can add raisins or almonds to the dough, too.
-It’s common to coat the loaf in the egg for a shiny glaze and sprinkle it with walnuts, almond flakes, sugar, or vanilla icing at the end.
+My grandma always coats the loaf in the egg for a shiny glaze and sprinkles it with walnuts, almond flakes, sugar, or vanilla icing for a finishing touch.

 These are top-tier in Hong Kong and Chinatowns all around the world.
 It is on Hong Kong’s intangible cultural heritage list, though.
 You may be surprised, but the pineapple bun doesn’t contain pineapple.
 The name comes from the fact that the crust looks similar to the exocarp of a pineapple.